STARFLEET ADMINISTRATION MANUAL

 Applicants for service in the Starfleet who hold prior or service in UESPA, the Earth Cargo Service, or MACO may be eligible for a direct commission at a higher Starfleet rank equivalent to the last position held within their respective organization.
 As of 2144, commissions to the rank of Ensign may be obtained through a standard application to Officer Candidate training.
 Preferred candidates include UESPA supervisors, Earth Cargo Service personnel holding either a Warp Craft Pilot or Space Merchant Officer License, or MACO commissioned officers.
 Advanced rank to Lieutenant and above is determined by Starfleet Administration based on the last prior service position held as follows:

-Medical personnel, regardless of background and education, are generally required to apply to Starfleet through normal application methods, and will either be enlisted as a Starfleet Crewman, with the option to select rating as a Corpsman, or attend the Starfleet Officer Candidate Course for commissioning as a 3500 Medical Officer.
-Exceptions exist for medical personnel who were also prior service personnel of UESPA, MACO, or the Earth Cargo Service, in that advanced rank may be issued if the applicant held additional ranks or positions in accordance with the above discussed section pertaining to prior service personnel.
-Provisional periods of direct appointments may also be granted per Starfleet directives to encompass unique situations such as the establishment of a new officer designator or a sudden need for large numbers of commissioned officers due to unforeseen or emergency circumstances.
+Medical personnel, whose education may warrant a more senior position in Starfleet, will be accorded Advanced Rank per the provisions of the Starfleet Medical Manual (Chapter Five) for commissioning as a 3500 Medical Officer.
+Exceptions exist for medical personnel who were also prior service personnel of UESPA, MACO, or the Earth Cargo Service, in that advanced rank may also be issued if the applicant held additional ranks or positions in accordance with the above discussed section pertaining to prior service personnel.

 CHAPTER FOUR